Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Architecture.md

 Two diagrams describe the high-level system:

-1. How input flows through the system at runtime.
+1. The first diagram shows how input flows through the system at runtime.
-1. How you author actions as assets.
+1. The second diagram shows how you author actions as assets.

 Both diagrams show a single player.
-Each additional player has:
+For each additional player, the Input System creates the following objects:

-- Its own `InputActionState` object.
+- An `InputActionState` object for that player.
-- A cloned `InputActionAsset` object with its own device list and binding mask.
+- A cloned [`InputActionAsset`](xref:UnityEngine.InputSystem.InputActionAsset) object with its own device list and binding mask.

 ### Diagram 4: Runtime input flow